strtok/marwood-book/src/ch01-00-design-overview.md

 ## Marwood Library

-At Marwood's core is a library that provides the creation of scheme virtual machines.
-The virtual machines represent a global environment, and may be used to evaluate scheme expressions.
+The Marwood library allows the creation of Scheme virtual machines, which may be used to evaluate scheme expressions.
+Each virtual machine represents the state of a scheme environment (global environment, heap, stack, etc).

 Here's an example demonstrating creation of a recursive factorial procedure, and evaluation of `(factorial n)` for n in 0..10: